-This is the latest installment in a series on Google AdWords campaign settings.
-In the first post in the series, we talked about how to name and organize your Google AdWords campaigns, in the second post we focused on locations and languages settings within the AdWords settings tab, and in the third post in the series we offered best practices around Google AdWords bidding and budget settings.
-In this post we’ll walk through the networks and devices settings within the AdWords campaign settings options.
+This is the latest installment in a series on Google Ads campaign settings.
+In the first post in the series, we talked about how to name and organize your Google Ads campaigns, in the second post we focused on locations and languages settings within the Ads settings tab, and in the third post in the series we offered best practices around Google Ads bidding and budget settings.
+In this post we’ll walk through the networks and devices settings within the Google Ads campaign settings options.

 As you can see Google is “recommending” targeting all available sites for new advertisers, but in fact in most cases this is suboptimal.
 When “Let me choose…” is selected, the network settings are an opportunity to split out search ads and display ads.
 Search ads and display ads typically have very different:

-For these reasons it’s important in nearly every AdWords account to ignore Google’s “recommendation” here and split out display network and search network campaigns.
+For these reasons it’s important in nearly every Google Ads account to ignore Google’s “recommendation” here and split out display network and search network campaigns.

 Google Search and Search Partners